Approximation theorems throughout Reverse Mathematics: Introduction and preliminares

-Thirdly, the following sets are often crucial in proofs relating to discontinuous functions, as can be observed in e.g.\ \cite{voordedorst}*{Thm.\ 0.36}. \bdefi The sets $C_{f}$ and $D_{f}$ \(if they exist\) respectively gather the points where $f:\R\di \R$ is continuous and discontinuous. \edefi One problem with the sets $C_{f}, D_{f}$ is that the definition of continuity involves quantifiers over $\R$.
+Theorem \ref{drd} has been studied in RM via second-order codes (\cite{nieyo}).
+For a $BV$-function $f:[0, 1]\di \R$, the \emph{total variation} is defined as \be \textstyle V_{0}^{1}(f):=\sup_{0\leq x_{0}< \dots< x_{n}\leq 1}\sum_{i=0}^{n} |f(x_{i})-f(x_{i+1})|. \ee Thirdly, the following sets are often crucial in proofs relating to discontinuous functions, as can be observed in e.g.\ \cite{voordedorst}*{Thm.\ 0.36}. \bdefi The sets $C_{f}$ and $D_{f}$ \(if they exist\) respectively gather the points where $f:\R\di \R$ is continuous and discontinuous. \edefi One problem with the sets $C_{f}, D_{f}$ is that the definition of continuity involves quantifiers over $\R$.
 In general, deciding whether a given $\R\di \R$-function is continuous at a given real, is as hard as $\exists^{3}$ from Section \ref{lll}.
 For these reasons, the sets $C_{f}, D_{f}$ only exist in strong systems.
-A solution is discussed in Section \ref{osc}.
+A solution is discussed in just below.